WholyFit is not Christian Yoga

 Instead of eliminating all yoga-ish exercise, choose a Biblical alternative.
 We don’t stop singing to the Lord simply because some people sing music for profane purposes.
 We don’t stop dancing before the Lord simply because others use dancing as an excuse for lewd conduct.

 WholyFit exercises may or may not look like yoga.
-A viable alternative to yoga must give the same benefits as yoga and be enough like yoga to be aptly offered as an alternative that draws people to Jesus.
+A viable alternative to yoga must give the same benefits as yoga and be enough like yoga to be aptly offered as an alternative.
+We hope it draws people to Jesus.

 WholyFit is not for everyone.
 For example, some who have been traumatized by past participation in yoga may never be able to do exercises that look like yoga again.
 Here’s an analogy: A woman has been raped at a fair.
 She can never go to any fair ever again without feeling emotional torment.
 This does not mean that going to a fair is a sin for everyone.
 Similarly, doing exercises that look like yoga are not a sin.
 I pray for the Lord to free those people who have been traumatized by yoga and for restoration of their ability to participate in all the good things God has freely given for our enjoyment and health.
 After all, God is the Redeemer and His work is restoration.